mikael-leonidsson/gtfs_till_postgis/README.md

 - Logs can be stored in a dedicated file for monitoring.

 ## Future Improvements
+- Implement a configuration file for API keys and other settings to improve maintainability and security.
 - Email notifications for failed updates.
 - Additional filtering and analysis capabilities in GIS.
 - Support for real-time GTFS feeds.